ArcticSnow/TopoPyScale_Documentation/docs/index.md

 ## Contribution

 We welcome, and are pleased for any new contribution to this downscaling toolbox.
-So if you have suggestions, correction and addition to the current code, please come join us on [GitHub](https://github.com/ArcticSnow/TopoPyScale) and talk to us via email.
+So if you have suggestions, correction and addition to the current code, please come join us on [GitHub](https://github.com/ArcticSnow/TopoPyScale) and talk to us on the [Discussion](https://github.com/ArcticSnow/TopoPyScale/discussions) page.

 ## Funding and Support